Sonoma Valley Trail (Proposed)

 August to October 2014: Identification of existing conditions, right of way and utility mapping, community survey, initial contact and meetings/workshops with stakeholders, interest groups, and the public.

-November to December 2014: Identification and evaluation of trail alternatives, cost and benefit analysis, additional stakeholder meetings and community workshops.
+November to December 2014: Identification and evaluation of trail alternatives, cost and benefit analysis, stakeholder meetings and community workshops.

-August to September 2015: Address public comments
+August to September 2015: Address public comments and revise Study as needed

 December 2015: Board of Supervisors presentation and adoption